 In addition, internationally mobile populations benefit from specific social benefits that are adapted if necessary to the country of origin / host country.

 5.3.
 Encouraging a professional / personal life balance

-Crédit Agricole CIB is keen to ensure the well being of its staff and offers an environment and work conditions that guarantee their security and health.
+Crédit Agricole CIB is keen on ensuring the well-being of its staff and offers an environment and work conditions that guarantee their security and health.